ConvincibleMedia/website-template/source/_pages/ar/produits/tomatoes.md

 slug: tomatoes
 published: true
 date: '2018-05-02 12:18:51 +0000'
-meta:
-   parent:
+seo:
-   hidden:
+   hidden: false
-   lang: ar
-   dir: ltr
 data:
    image: '280685'
    colour:
    available:
    price:
+meta:
+   lang: ar
+   dir: ltr
+   parents: []
 ---

 The tomato is the edible, often red, fruit/berry of the plant Solanum lycopersicum, commonly known as a tomato plant.
 The plant belongs to the nightshade family, Solanaceae.
 The species originated in western South America.
 The Nahuatl (Aztec language) word tomatl gave rise to the Spanish word \"tomate\", from which the English word tomato derived.